-Private renting is unattractive for Italian landlords, with very poor returns on rental properties, caused by rent controls and other restrictions.
+Private renting is unattractive for Italian landlords.
+There are very poor returns on rental propertiesbecause of rent controls and other restrictions.

 The standard rental contract allows free negotiation of the initial rent, but commits the landlord to a four-year contract and gives the tenant the option of extending for another four years.
 Rents can only be increased annually by 75% of the cost of living index; i.e. if inflation is 2%, then you can only increase your rent by 1.5%.